 Total elevation gain: 1.4K ft (or 440m)

-Day 3: From Chishang to Taitung – A picture-perfect day
+Day 3: Biking from Chishang to Taitung

 We made stops at the following places that we recommend: